-The 31st Europe-wide seminar of the series supported by the European Plant Science Organisation (EPSO) and aimed at the Plant Science community and its stakeholders.
+The 40th European-wide seminar of the series supported by the European Plant Science Organisation (EPSO) and aimed at the Plant Science community and its stakeholders.

 TTT: The seminar will be held online each third Thursday of the month at three (CET).

-On 21st March 2024 at 15:00 (CET) we will present three talks exploring “Participatory Approaches in Plant Biology”
+On 20th February 2025 at 15:00 (CET) we will present three talks exploring “The role of sugar and N in plant signalling”

 The seminars will be hosted on Zoom and last approximately 1.5 hours.
 Numbers will be limited to 300 attendees and therefore please register early if you would like to join.
 There will be ample opportunities to ask questions and join the debate.
 So please join us to support this new and exciting initiative for European Plant Science by following this link just prior to the start of the seminar.

-EPSO members register in advance for this meeting via this Zoom link
+EPSO members register in advance for this meeting:

 After registering, you will receive a confirmation email containing information about joining the meeting.